asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 **Step 1**: The User selects the option to back up Credentials stored within the Wallet Instance.

 **Steps 2-3**: The Wallet Instance using the backup APIs randomly selects 10 key phrases from a pre-generated list of words and displays it to the User.
-The User MUST securely store the key phrases (e.g., in a password manager or a physical safe) as they are critical for restoring the backup.
+The User MUST securely store the key phrase chosen from those proposed by the system (e.g., in a password manager or a physical safe) as they are critical for restoring the backup.

 .. note::